Bariatric Surgery Diet

 - Crushed Avocado is a lower calorie option over the same amount of mayonnaise and tastes great on sandwiches (still, be careful of the quantity!)

 - Select yogurt style dressings like these from Bolthouse Farms, or try this recipe, instead of buying regular bottled low-calorie dressings.
 Be wary of “light” dressings, as many have added sugar for flavor.
 Always be sure to inspect the labels before you buy

 - Seek out low-calorie specialty brands like Waldon Farms, who offer zero calorie products to use in lieu of high-calorie options

 - Instead of soda, even diet soda, try LaCroix sparkling water – it has zero calories, no sodium, no fat, no carbs and no sugar.

 Once you get everyone on board with healthy lifestyle, these changes will seem natural, AND our loved ones will thank you for it!

-Expert Surgical is here for you during every step of your weight loss journey.
+The Bariatric Experts is here for you during every step of your weight loss journey.
 From pre-op assistance with insurance matters to exercise and diet support, we are dedicated to helping our patients embrace a healthier lifestyle.
 Contact us for a free consultation today!
 Find us on Facebook, and opt-in to join our Facebook Group, TEAM EXPERT SURGICAL, for ongoing tips and support.